Charcot joint treatment pearls...

 - When you’re using an ex-fix frame to treat Charcot joints, expect three problems.
 What will those problems be?
 It’s hard to say.
 Just expect three.

-Great to be able to joint with peers today to discuss these complex foot and ankle challenges.
+Great to be able to join with peers today to discuss these complex foot and ankle challenges.

 - Clin Orthop Relat Res.
 2015 Mar; 473(3): 1168–1171.